 Freestyle | Backstroke | Breaststroke | Butterfly

-• One-on-one attention from specialized K&K instructors in a shared pool space
+• Expert direction from specialized K&K instructors in a shared pool space

-• Our private lessons are thoughtfully designed to align with each swimmer's individual pace, ensuring progress.
+• Our lessons are thoughtfully designed to align with each swimmer's individual pace, ensuring progress.

 • Customized progress reports celebrating your personal achievements - we value personal growth over a pass/fail system